Skip to main Content

 • Never leave your vehicle running, even if you will only be gone for a minute; Vehicles are commonly stolen at convenience stores, gas stations and ATMs.

 • Park in well-lighted areas.
-Over 50 percent of vehicle thefts occur at night.

 • Use your garage; lock both the vehicle and the garage.
 Locking both doors greatly reduces the chance of theft.